 The Stone Quarries

-Were it not for the pits, Headington Quarry village would be situated on a featureless plateau: instead it is built in a rabbit warren of hollows and waste heaps.
-The Henry Taunt photograph below shows how close parts of the village were to the pits:
+Were it not for the pits, Headington Quarry village would be on fairly flat ground: instead it is built in a rabbit warren of hollows and waste heaps.
+The first two pictures show how close parts of the village were to the pits: